 South Melbourne and Middle Park Beach

-This popular beach and picturesque Kerferd Road Pier is well recognised by families, sunbathers, anglers, volleyball players and swimmers alike.
+This popular beach and picturesque Kerferd Road Pier are well recognised by families, sunbathers, anglers, volleyball players and swimmers alike.
 It also plays host to a playground, cafés, new public toilets and exercise stations.

-Council worked with the state government Department of Sustainability and Environment (DSE) to protect and maintain the $5 million renourished Middle Park beach.
+Fun fact: Council worked with the state government Department of Sustainability and Environment (DSE) to protect and maintain the $5 million renourished Middle Park beach.